 PJM is responsible for producing PRD load drop estimates, from PRD Provider input into the appropriate PJM system.
-For purposes of 5CP identification, PRD Providers that registered price responsive demand to satisfy a PRD commitment for either RPM or FRR Alternative must provide PJM with meter data for a set of high load days when PRD was required to be dispatched, to be identified by PJM by the end of each September.
+For purposes of 5CP identification, PRD Providers that registered price responsive demand to satisfy a PRD commitment for either RPM or FRR Alternative must provide PJM with meter data when PRD was required to be dispatched (LMP is greater than the offer price).
+For a set of high load days when PRD was required to be dispatched, to be identified by PJM by the end of each September.
 Meter data is entered at the site level; load drop estimates will be calculated at the registration level.
 Load drop estimates will only be applied for Maximum Emergency Generation hours as well as for any 5CP hours when there was no Maximum Emergency Generation event.